 Enthusiasm: As a coach, trainer, educator, or facilitator, you set the tone for the group you’re working with.
 Impactful coaches know how to make lessons fun, relatable, and engaging with authentic enthusiasm.

 Focus: Effective coaches keep the group on track and remind them why they’re there in the first place.
-Be focused in your pursuit of your collective goals.
+Be focused on your pursuit of your collective goals.

 Of course, that’s not a comprehensive list of coaching skills.
 There’s no one-size-fits-all approach to coaching.
-But HRDQ-U webinar and seminars should give you a taste of some of the skills necessary for coaching success.
+But HRDQ-U coaching webinars and seminars should give you a taste of some of the skills necessary for coaching success.